Coordinated Leak: Egypt's Primetime Execution Video

 The Choice was produced by Synergy Productions, a film production company acquired by Egyptian Media Group in 2016.10 Egyptian Media Group is owned by Eagle Capital, an investment firm reportedly11 owned and operated by Egypt’s General Intelligence Service (GIS).12 Egyptian Media Group is the largest media conglomerate in Egypt, controlling multiple TV networks, newspapers, and production companies.
 The newspaper Al-Youm Al-Saaba and TV station ON TV – both of which were involved in this manipulation campaign – are owned by Egyptian Media Group.13

-- 8. In Egypt, political parties have been effectively banned.
+- 8 In Egypt, political parties have been effectively banned.
 Based on the overall narrative, the campaign was likely targeting religious fundamentalism and Islamists, and to a subtle extent, the Muslim Brotherhood.
-These groups somewhat blur the boundaries between social identity group and political party.
+These groups somewhat blur the boundaries between and .
 Because of the political situation in the country, there are effectively no political parties that represent these groups.
 The Muslim Brotherhood has been designated a terrorist organization by the regime and the group's political party affiliate, the Freedom and Justice Party, has been dissolved.

 STAGE 2: Seeding Campaign Across Social Platforms and Web